-If you were made homeless because you were made redundant without a good package, or received a hefty fine that you would struggle to pay, would that make you a bad person?
+If you were made homeless because you were laid off, fired or made redundant without a good package, or received a hefty fine that you would struggle to pay, would that make you a bad person?

 No. What makes us good or bad people?
 What temporarily places us somewhere on the strange spectrum of morality?

 How we treat others.

 K, a lovely lady I have gotten to know recently, told me how the other homeless people around her treat her like their mum.
 Once, I was sitting with her when a young dude walked past.
 She (half-) jokingly yelled ‘oi, ya cheeky prick!
 Gimme back my jacket!’

 This jokey imperative exemplified her kindness and generosity; the kind lady was sat shivering next to me because she had given most of her clothes to others around her.
 So, if we should judge her, we should judge her solely on these acts.

 But if the looking glass happened to be turned around, facing us, how would people see us?